Welcome to Homebound Montessori!

 home education experience is happy and successful.

-We have FREE Live Webinars to get you started.
+We have recordings of our FREE Live Webinars to get you started.

 Why are Scheduled Activities Important?

 Young children thrive when they are given freedom to explore within the well-defined limits of their environment.

 Setting up a daily, and even weekly, schedule in your Homebound Montessori environment will give your child/ren the sense of predictability and security that will help them thrive!